Skip to content

 bash

-# Set active organization
+# Set the active organization by slug

-sibyl org switch org_abc123
+sibyl org switch my-org

-# Check current organization
+# Manage organization members

-sibyl org current
+sibyl org members

 Authentication and Authorization